MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

    For more information about VPN settings, see [Android Enterprise device settings to configure VPN](../configuration/vpn-settings-android-enterprise.md)

    > [!IMPORTANT]
-   > For *Android Enterprise Personally-Owned Work Profile* devices that use Microsoft Defender for Endpoint as a tunnel app and as a Mobile Threat Defense (MTD) app, you must use [**custom settings**](#use-custom-settings-for-microsoft-defender-for-endpoint) to configure Microsoft Defender for Endpoint instead of using a separate app configuration profile.
+   > For *Android Enterprise Personally-Owned Work Profile* devices that use Microsoft Defender for Endpoint as a Microsoft Tunnel client application and as a MTD app, you must use [**custom settings**](#use-custom-settings-for-microsoft-defender-for-endpoint) to configure Microsoft Defender for Endpoint instead of using a separate app configuration profile.
 Use of custom settings is optional for all other platforms.

 5. On the **Assignments** tab, configure groups that will receive this profile.